youssofSite/youssof_website/_posts/Cybersecurity/2021-07-30-how-to-get-started.md

 ---
-title: How to get started in cybersecurity
+title: How To Get Started In Cybersecurity
 categories:
 - Cybersecurity
 feature_image: "https://picsum.photos/2560/600?image=872"